MuhammedBasith/html-applicant-card/README.md

 # Applicant Dashboard

-A responsive and interactive applicant dashboard built with HTML, CSS, and JavaScript.
+A responsive and interactive applicant card built with HTML, CSS, and JavaScript.
 This project allows users to toggle between different timeframes (Month, Week, Day) and view applicant information with ratings and details.

 ## Features